nextauthjs/next-auth/www/docs/faq.md

 You can use NextAuth.js with MySQL, MariaDB, Postgres, MongoDB and SQLite or without a database.

-You can use also NextAuth.js with any database using a custom database adapter, or by using a custom credentials authentication provider (e.g. to support signing in with a username and password stored in an existing database).
+You can use also NextAuth.js with any database using a custom database adapter, or by using a custom credentials authentication provider - e.g. to support signing in with a username and password stored in an existing database.

 ### What authentication services does NextAuth.js support?

 NextAuth.js includes built-in support for signing in with Apple, Auth0, Google, Battle.net, Box, AWS Cognito, Discord, Facebook, GitHub, GitLab, Google, Open ID Identity Server, Mixer, Okta, Slack, Spotify, Twitch, Twitter and Yandex.

-NextAuth.js also supports email for passwordless sign in, which is useful for account recovery - or for people who are not able to use an account with the configured OAuth services.
+NextAuth.js also supports email for passwordless sign in, which is useful for account recovery or for people who are not able to use an account with the configured OAuth services (e.g. due to service outage, account suspension or otherwise becoming locked out of an account).

 You can also use a custom based provider to support signing in with a username and password stored in an external database and/or using two factor authentication.